apache/openwhisk-devtools/docker-compose/README.md

 make docker_build
 ```

-This command builds the docker images for local testing and development.
+This command builds the opewnhisk core docker images for local testing and development.

 # Start